Greg-T8/Notebook/topics/concepts/unit_testing.md

 2. Resistance to refactoring (most important)
 3. Fast feedback
 4. Maintainability

+There is always a tradeoff between the first three pillars.

 <details><summary>More details on the four pillars of a good unit test...</summary>